Second Brain Found in Heart Neurons - Trust your Gut Feelings

 Neurologist Dr. Andrew Amour from Montreal in Canada discovered a sophisticated collection of neurons in the heart organised into a small but complex nervous system.
 The heart’s nervous system contains around 40,000 neurons called sensory neurites that communicate with the brain.
 Dr. Amour called it “the Little Brain in the Heart”.
 It has been known for many years that memory is a distributive process.
 You can’t localize memory to a neuron or a group of neurons in the brain.
 The memory itself is distributed throughout the neural system.
 So why do we draw a line at the brain?

-The following facts are only a few of the many cases reported as evidence of something new and extraordinary happening to heart transplant recipients: They seem to take on the likes and dislikes of their donors.
+The following facts are only a few of the many cases reported as evidence of something extraordinary happening to heart transplant recipients: They seem to take on the likes and dislikes of their donors.

 A gentle, soft-spoken woman who never drank alcohol and hated football got a heart from a crashed biker donor and turned into an aggressive beer drinking football fan.